horjarobert/AndroidStudio-Java-XML...CheatSheat/README.md

                 );
     }

-    //when I exit for a moment from the app and I'll come back, the same effect must be continue
+    // When I exit for a moment from the app and I'll come back, the same effect must be continue
     @Override
     protected void onResume() {
         super.onResume();